pocesar/node-jsonrpc2/README.md

 npm install json-rpc2 --save
 ```

+## Changes from 1.x

+* Uses native EventEmitter instead of EventEmitter3

 ## Changes from 0.x

-Before, the `id` member was permissive and wouldn't actually adhere to the RFC, allowing anything besides `undefined`.
+* Before, the `id` member was permissive and wouldn't actually adhere to the RFC, allowing anything besides `undefined`.
-If your application relied on weird id constructs other than `String`, `Number` or `null`, it might break if you update to 1.x
+* If your application relied on weird id constructs other than `String`, `Number` or `null`, it might break if you update to 1.x

 ## Usage